coderrio/Coderr.Client.NetStd/src/Coderr.Client.NetStd/README.txt

   }
 }

+For automated reported, download one of the integration libraries for MVC, WebApi2, WCF etc.

-Find more in our documentation.
+Find more examples and information in our documentation.